-Students will study eight of the following modules and undertake an internship and/or a research project either at the end of their full-time studies or during the course if taken on a part-time basis.
+Students will study the following modules and undertake an internship and/or a research project either at the end of their full-time studies or during the course if taken on a part-time basis.

-Elective classes will offered in accordance with suficient enrollment
+Electives will be offered in accordance with sufficient enrollment

 An honours bachelor degree in a cognate discipline is required.
 If the applicant has an honours bachelor degree in a non-cognate discipline, it will be necessary for the applicant to complete such bridging modules as the Admissions Office deems necessary in order to achieve the prerequisite intended learning outcomes for participation in the programme.
 The length of this bridging programme depends on the amount of prerequisite learning outcomes achieved by the applicant, but normally will not exceed duration of one year.

 American College Dublin has two intakes per year: in September and January.